jayshree-chavan/apnacollege-demo/README.md

 # apnacollege-demo
-This is my first Git repository
+This is my first Git repository.
+Author - Jayshree Chavan